-- From the WebLogic Server Administration Console, the user issues a start command for Managed Server 1. - The Administration Server issues a start command for Managed Server 1 to Node Manager on the Machine B, providing the remote start properties configured for Managed Server 1.
-For information about the arguments and how to specify them, see Section 4.8.5, "Configuring Remote Startup Arguments.". - 3.
-Node Manager starts Managed Server 1.

-Node Manager starts the Managed Server in the domain directory.

-- 4. Managed Server 1 contacts the Administration Server to check for updates to its configuration information. - 5.
+- From the WebLogic Server Administration Console, the user issues a start command for Managed Server 1 (MS1). - The Administration Server (AS) issues a start command for Managed Server 1 to Node Manager (NM) on the Machine B, providing the remote start properties configured for Managed Server 1.
+See Configuring Remote Startup Arguments. - 3.
+Node Manager starts the Managed Server 1 in the domain directory. - 4.
+Managed Server 1 contacts the Administration Server to check for updates to its configuration information. - 5.
 If there are outstanding changes to the domain configuration, Managed Server 1 updates its local cache of configuration data.

-2.5.4 How Node Manager Restarts an Administration Server
+How Node Manager Restarts an Administration Server